advanced-security-demo/codeql-bundle-demo/README.md

 ## Installation

 We will be using docker images and containers to install all the api.
-This will allow us for easy execution without worrying about setting up Vagrant and other tooling on our environment.
-We'll leave Vagrant instructions for those who want to also try out that option.
-You do not need to download this repository.

 ### MacOSX